publishing.co.uk Data Report2026

 The short answer

-When you ask ChatGPT, Claude, Gemini or Perplexity to recommend a book, they build the answer from reference and community sites — not from shops.
-Across 188 books in 16 genres, we counted every source the models cited.
-Wikipedia was cited 2,200 times and Goodreads 1,493 times; Amazon — the world's largest bookstore — was cited just 134 times.
+When you ask ChatGPT, Gemini or Perplexity to recommend a book, they build the answer from reference and community sites — not from shops.
+Across 850 books in 16 genres, we counted all 56,090 citations across 4,706 distinct sources.
+Wikipedia ranked first with 3,642 citations; Amazon — the world's largest bookstore — ranked 14th with just 481.
 To be recommended by AI, a book has to exist on the sites AI trusts, not only on its Amazon listing.

 Where AI's book recommendations actually come from